magmamaintained/Magma-1.18.2/README.md

 Magma for Minecraft 1.12 and above can be found in their own repositories.

 - Click [here](https://git.magmafoundation.org/magmafoundation/Magma) to visit the 1.12 repository.
 - Click [here](https://git.magmafoundation.org/magmafoundation/Magma-1-16-x) to visit the 1.16 repository.
+(1.16 is End Of Life and not actively maintained anymore)

 ## 🪣 Deployment